REGISTERING TO VOTE IN ILLINOIS

 - You can request up to two hours off of work to go and vote in Illinois, if your work schedule prevents you from getting to the polls while they are open

-- If you are denied the right to vote because you are challenged by a judge, your name does not appear on the roles, or you do not have ID (in the few circumstances where ID is required) you are entitled to a provisional ballot, which will be examined after the election and may or may not be counted.
-Learn more about provisional ballots here: https://www.elections.il.gov/downloads/electioninformation/pdf/provvotingil.pdf
+- If you are denied the right to vote because you are challenged by a judge, your name does not appear on the rolls, or you do not have ID (in the few circumstances where ID is required) you are entitled to a provisional ballot.
+Be sure the poll worker gives you instructions about any steps you need to take in order to ensure that your ballot is counted.
+Learn more about provisional ballots here: https://www.elections.il.gov/VotingAndRegistrationSystems/ProvisionalBallotSearch.aspx?MID=msI25d5%2fk1Q%3d&T=637853696563581411

 IF YOU, OR ANYONE YOU KNOW, ENCOUNTERS PROBLEMS WHILE VOTING CALL: 1-866-687-8683 (866-OUR-VOTE).